Can Silicone Strips improve the look of old or new scars?

 - Scar maturity typically takes up to 12 months (up to 18 months).

-- Silicone Strips, Light Therapies, Dermapen and other modalities may be good options to help reduce the visibility of any large post-operative scars after surgery especially used on breast lift scarring.
+- Silicone Strips, Light Therapies, Dermapen and other modalities may be good options to help reduce the visibility of any large post-operative scars following surgery especially used on breast lift scarring.

-- To minimise post-op scar complications and stretched scar formations it is crucial to;
+- To minimise post-op scar complications and stretched scar formations it is even more crucial to;

 - Eating nutritiously.